Collaborne/paper-date-picker-item/README.md

 <script src="bower_components/moment/min/locales.js"></script>
 ~~~~

-The `paper-date-picker-item` components all provide a `locale` property to set the property used by the component.
+The `paper-date-picker-item` components all provide a `locale` property to set the locale used by the component.

 ## License